intershop/intershop-pwa/docs/concepts/configuration.md

 ### NgRx Configuration State

-Previous ways were mainly handling deployment- or build-time-related means to configure an Angular application.
+The previous ways were mainly handling deployment- or build-time-related means to configure an Angular application.
 All further configuration that has some kind of runtime flexibility, especially configuration that is retrieved via REST calls from the ICM, has to be handled in the NgRx store and to be used throughout the application with selectors.
 Effects and actions should be used to manipulate those settings.